christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 At the final stages, the copy suppression heads play a key role.
 These heads show both positive and negative modulations between the QK mechanisms, working to manage information propagation.
 The value mechanism kicks in to inhibit outdated or irrelevant information, ensuring only the relevant aspects—like a false belief about an object’s location—end up influencing the final prediction.

 So the model builds a subject's false belief about an object’s location by: **1)** Establishing John as the belief holder. **2)** Tracking the cat's movement. **3)** Updating object locations. **4)** Integrating these elements into John's belief state. **5)** Suppressing outdated or irrelevant information.

-**MOVE TO CIRCUITS SECTION AND REFERENCE THIS LOGIT DIFFERENCE FROM EACH HEAD PLOT** These heads correspond to some of the name mover heads (renamed location mover heads for this analysis) and negative name mover heads (renamed negative location mover heads for this analysis) discussed in the paper.
-There are also other heads that matter positively or negatively but to a lesser degree—these include additional location movers and backup location movers.
-More on this later.
-**MOVE TO CIRCUITS SECTION AND REFERENCE THIS LOGIT DIFFERENCE FROM EACH HEAD PLOT**

 <br>